Brad Davidson: Playing career

-Davidson played for the Townsville Crocodiles, Cairns Taipans, Hunter Pirates, Singapore Slingers, and Adelaide 36ers over thirteen seasons, finishing his career with a 40.1 three-point shooting percentage.
+Davidson played for the Townsville Crocodiles, Cairns Taipans, Hunter Pirates, Singapore Slingers and Adelaide 36ers over thirteen seasons, finishing his career with a 40.1 three-point shooting percentage.
 He was also a member of the Australia men's national basketball team when they claimed the gold medal in the 2006 Commonwealth Games in Melbourne.

 Coaching career

 After retiring from playing professional basketball, Davidson was named the head coach of the Premier League's West Adelaide Bearcats, and was also head coach of the Norwood Flames from 2011 to 2013.
 He was named the national shooting coach and talent identification manager for Basketball Australia's High Performance program in 2013, a role he held until 2016.

 Davidson was named an assistant coach at North Dakota on October 15, 2016.
 He departed North Dakota in 2018 to accept an assistant coaching position at South Dakota, serving as the program's offensive coordinator.

 Davidson was named an assistant coach at Hawaii on July 29, 2021.
+He was promoted to the program's associate head coach before the start of the 2024–25 season.